pencil2d/pencil2d.github.io/hacktoberfest/developers_guide.md

 + Hacktoberfest is open to everyone in our global community.
 + To participate, four pull requests must be submitted to public GitHub repositories.
 + You can sign up anytime between **October 1st** and **October 31st**.
-+ PR’s will be due on October 31st!
++ PRs will be due on October 31st!

 **How do I Join?**
 1. First, register at http://hacktoberfest.digitalocean.com